LiavB2/ominicient-lavebear/_posts/2022-11-26-GroupLesson.md

 1. How can we update a variable's value
 2. What function is used to recieve a user's input?

+## Hacks
+- As your code becomes increasingly more complex, variables and their names will make reading and fixing your code easier.

+### Create code that...

+- Uses variables
+- Show your understanding of different variable data types by using at least 2 different types in your code
+- Uses meaningful names to prevent confusion

+### Rubric 0.2/0.2
+- Code needs to function
+- Data types are properly used for their given function
+- Each variable has identification to prevent confusion
+- Each Variable is utilized for their intended purpose

 # Variables (3.1.2) - Noor

 ## Learning objective for 3.1.2: